 By the time we reached the highway, the sheriff had driven away leaving only the highway patrol car.
 I approached the officer sitting in his car.
 He told me they were concerned that our vehicle might be abandoned.
 A routine check, nothing to worry about.
 Sonny and I walked back to rejoin Dinah and Shin, and the four of us continued hiking across the flats.
 I got the idea of doing Mount Stewart from Andy Zdon's Desert Summits.
 To help with routefinding, I used GPS tracks from Harlan Stockman which he kindly emailed me.

 After crossing the flats we reached a wash that we followed until it hit a low saddle.
-From the saddle we dropped down to a large wash and plodded on.
+From the saddle, we dropped down to a large wash and plodded on.
 The wash narrowed and then hit a constricted canyon at right angles.
-Past this point, the route would have been straightforward if we could have stayed in the canyon, but an insurmountable dry falls forces one to exit and traverse a bit before regaining the canyon.
+Past this point, the route would have been straightforward if we could have stayed in the canyon, but an insurmountable dry falls forces us to exit and traverse a bit before regaining the canyon.
 We mistakenly passed the usual jumping-out point on the left and stayed in the canyon longer than we needed to.
 But we were able to exit easily by scrambling out of the canyon on our right.
-After traversing and dropping back into the canyon, we found ourselves at the end of a ridge that runs all the way to the summit.
-It was little more than a steep hike, although loose rock was hellish in places, making both the ascent and descent arduous.
+After traversing and dropping back into the canyon, we found ourselves at the end of a ridge that runs to the summit.
+It was little more than a steep hike, although the loose rock was hellish in places, making both the ascent and descent arduous.

 The summit views from Mount Stewart were outstanding.
 We had no difficulty picking out Telescope Peak in the west or Mount Charleston in the east.
 After relaxing for a time on top, we headed back down.
 This time we took the recommended route.
-Following cairns, we dropped into the canyon and went straight ahead, climbing over a rise before dropping back in the canyon.
+Following cairns, we dropped into the canyon and went straight ahead, climbing over a rise before dropping back into the canyon.
 We made our way back to our car parked on the highway.
 This time there were no police cars in sight.

 Mount Stewart appears as a beige ridge above the car